Mario Bonetti: World War II and aftermath

 Bonetti was also the commander of the Massawa Fortress Area and its garrison, which numbered about 10,000 men; after the end of the Battle of Keren, this was the last Italian military presence in Eritrea, along with a few hundred men in the Assab naval base.
-Massawa was encircled by Commonwealth forces on April 5, 1941; General Lewis Heath telephoned Bonetti and requested him to surrender and not to obstruct the port by scuttling ships, threatening otherwise to abandon the Italian civilian population in East Africa.
-Bonetti twice refused the ultimatum; on April 8, the 7th and 10th Indian Infantry Brigade simultaneously attacked Massawa, supported by tanks of the 4th Royal Tank Regiment, Free French troops and the RAF, which bombed Italian artillery positions.
-While the attack of the 7th Indian Brigade was repelled, the 10th Indian Brigade and the tanks managed to penetrate the defenses on the western side, while the Gaullist forces broke through in the southwestern sector.
-Bonetti capitulated in the afternoon of April 8, after having as much equipment as possible dumped into the harbor.
+Massawa was encircled by Commonwealth forces on 5 April 1941; General Lewis Heath telephoned Bonetti and requested him to surrender and not to obstruct the port by scuttling ships, threatening otherwise to abandon the Italian civilian population in East Africa.
+Bonetti twice refused the ultimatum; on 8 April, the 7th Indian Infantry Brigade and the 10th Indian Infantry Brigade simultaneously attacked Massawa, supported by tanks of the 4th Royal Tank Regiment, Free French troops and the Royal Air Force (RAF), which bombed Italian artillery positions.
+While the attack of the 7th Indian Brigade was repelled, the 10th Indian Brigade and the tanks managed to penetrate the defences on the western side, while the Gaullist forces broke through in the southwestern sector.
+Bonetti capitulated in the afternoon of 8 April, after having as much equipment as possible dumped into the harbour.

-For his defense of Massawa, Bonetti was awarded the Officer's Cross of the Military Order of Italy and the Cross of Order of the German Eagle.
+For his defence of Massawa, Bonetti was awarded the Officer's Cross of the Military Order of Italy and the Cross of Order of the German Eagle.
 He was sent to a POW camp in British India, and remained there until 1945.

 Repatriated after the war, Bonetti was promoted to the rank of vice admiral and placed in command of the Livorno Naval Academy; he was placed in auxiliary for age limits in October 1947.
-In 1956 he was promoted to admiral and transferred to the reserve.
-He died in Genoa 19 February 1961.
+In 1956, he was promoted to admiral and transferred to the reserve.
+He died in Genoa on 19 February 1961.